converged-computing/mummi-operator/README.md

 ### Questions

+- Question for Loic - with MLServer running on its own, if we start it separately two times, do we sample the same point?
+  - E.g., do we need to add randomness or some other state to ensure it doesn't repeat when run as isolated jobs?
+  - the generate_new_samples function saves to a feedback database and I'm worried we need to update that each time.
 - Can we have some capture of "no change" for an iteration, and not increase the iteration count until there is?
 - Why is the ML server not more tightly controlled as individual jobs?
   - There is a disconnect betweeen using the rabbit data to kick off work vs. always running the ML server first.